songfd2018/BUSseq-1.0/README.md

 ```
 As the same time, `metadata_demo_v1.txt` stores the metadata of the demo study, including the batch and cell type information of each cell.
 For general cases, the count data matrix, dimension and metadata files should be named as `count_data_[your study name]_v[version].txt`, `dim_[your study name]_v[version].txt` and `metadata_[your study name]_v[version].txt`, respectively.

-In this demo, I also draw the t-SNE plot of the synthetic count data colored by batch labels and cell type labels.
+In this demo, we also draw the t-SNE plot of the synthetic count data colored by batch labels and cell type labels.

 <img src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_uncorrected_by_batch.jpeg" alt="raw_colored_by_batch" data-canonical-src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_uncorrected_by_batch.jpeg" width="400" height="300" /><img src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_uncorrected_by_celltype.jpeg" alt="raw_colored_by_celltype" data-canonical-src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_uncorrected_by_celltype.jpeg" width="400" height="300" />

-This step will take 5 secs to generate demo dataset and t-SNE plots.
+This step will take 5 secs to generate the demo dataset and t-SNE plots.

 2. Run MCMC sampling:
 ```